micha11938/netbox_export-import/README.md

 Step 5.
 Open file with Sublime Text application

 Step 6.
 Reformat the CSV file to meet the demands of the netbox Fieldoptions import format.
 This is de Fieldoptions format for 'racks'.
-Site, regions, rackroles etc. do have different Fieldoption formats.
+Site, regions, rackroles etc. have different Fieldoption formats.

 Step 7.
 Import the data file into netbox and even then, mostly you will have to correct quite a few errors because the data nextbox exported mostly does not match with the demands of netbox.